You’d expect to hear about innovation and creativity in the tech world or arts world, but in regards to end-of-life care?

 About the Keynote

 Chief Medical Officer, BJC Home Care and Hospice

-Stokes Family Endowed Chair in Palliative and Supportive Care and Chief of the Division of Palliative Medicine at Washington University School of Medicine
+Stokes Family Endowed Chair in Palliative Medicine and Supportive Care, and Chief of the Division of Palliative Medicine at Washington University School of Medicine

 Patrick White provides clinical oversight and oversees education for over 670 physicians, nurse practitioners, therapists, nurses, and supporting staff at BJCs 14 hospitals.
 His research examines ways to optimize symptom management in patients with advanced cancer and other life-limiting illnesses to enhance their quality-of-life and optimize support for caregivers.

 Dr. White was appointed by the Governor to lead Missouri’s Palliative Care and Quality of Life Interdisciplinary Council and selected by the federal government’s Centers for Medicare & Medicaid as a technical expert to help redesign national quality standards at end-of-life.
 He is a co-author of the current edition of the Primer of Palliative Medicine, which is the best-selling palliative care book of the American Academy of Hospice and Palliative Medicine and has a passion for advancing interprofessional collaboration.

 About the Awards

 The purpose of this award is to recognize an individual who has made outstanding contributions in service to older adults.
 Individuals might have made this contribution through practice, education, advocacy, or research.
 Eligible nominees must be professionals currently involved in work that is related to older adults within the St. Louis Metro Region.

 This award is supported by The Foundation for Barnes-Jewish Hospital from the Harvey A. and Dorismae Hacker Friedman Fund.
 It is presented annually at the Friedman Lecture & Awards event on behalf of the Harvey A. Friedman Center for Aging.